ucdavisdatalab/workshop_research_computing/chapters/01_principles.md

 [phd]: https://www.phdcomics.com/

-2. **Artifact preservation**: Keep records so that you can revisit old results or even "rewind" a project to an earlier state.
+2. **Artifact preservation**: Every file you produce is an **artifact** of your research.
+Keep records so that you can revisit old results or even "rewind" a project to an earlier state.
 Some things you might want records of include: